bolthur/bosl/README.md

 ### Providing variables from container at script

-It's possible to provide variables from container, which then can be laoded from within the script itself using the keyword `load <type>` or `load pointer <type>`.
+It's possible to provide variables from container, which then can be loaded from within the script itself using the keyword `load`.

 ```c
 // TBD